klaaspieter/KPAStoryboardConvenience/README.md

 Set the name of your default storyboard using `setMainStoryboardName:` Now access your storyboard anywhere in your app using `mainStoryboard`.

-Now instantiate your storyboards using:
+Instantiate your view controllers using:

     [[UIStoryboard mainStoryboard] instantiateViewControllerForClass:[MyViewController class]];

-You can also directly access the identifier for view controllers and segues using:
+You can also directly access the identifier for view controllers and segues:

 - `+ (NSString *)storyboardIdentifierForClass:(Class)theClass;`
 - `+ (NSString *)segueIdentifierForClass:(Class)theClass;`